-It seems thus that after several decades of heated ideological debates, theory, canon and culture wars, if not settled, have petered out in the general decline of the humanities.
-Hardened ideological positions on historicist and cultural relativism and the role of truth, politics, ethics and aesthetic value in literature and culture have probably mellowed somewhat as a result.
-However, the role of the early modern period, the Renaissance and Shakespeare, after having been hotly contested by new historicists, cultural materialists, traditionalists and humanists, remains as unclear and ambiguous as ever.
-As a result there is a new uncertainty in Shakespeare and early modern studies.
-The uncertainty this time however seems more profound - too pressing are the "future of the humanities" and the "role of literature" questions to allow for a simple return to "business as usual" in the post-theoretical English department.
-What returns instead is a new kind of pluralism around the notion of "humanism", and around the relationship between literature and life.
-Humanism, having been one of the main targets of theory, continues to be the main battleground, this time, however, in its pluralised form: i.e. humanisms.
-A new dissensus about the past, present and future of humanism and its subject - the human - emerges, as a result of new perceived threats.
-The posthuman and posthumanism are starting to take shape, but just like the fragmentation of humanism into mainstream or liberal humanism, existentialist humanism, radical humanism etc., the uncertainty and pluralisation spills over into that which is supposed to supersede it.
+is supposed to supersede it.
 Posthumans promise and threaten in many familiar and sometimes less familiar forms.
 Posthumanisms revaluate, reject, extend, rewrite many aspects of real or invented humanisms.
-There is no surprise in this, because this is what the prefix "post-" does.
-This is its rhetorical essence: it "ambiguates".
-It plays with supersedence, crisis, deconstruction, regression and progression at once.
-Its main virtue, if one chooses to take it seriously, is to defamiliarise, detach and surprise.
-The phrase "posthumanism and Shakespeare" does not merely highlight the resurfacing of the human and humanism in their fragilised forms.
-In fact, it is rather a form of care for the human, humanness, humanity that should motivate a posthumanist shift in Shakespeare criticism.
-It embraces the new plurality and the new questions that are put to humanism, by anti-humanism, posthumanism, even transhumanism alike: questions of human survival in late-modern, global, techno-scientific, hypercapitalist societies with their technocultures.
-Above all, it confronts humanism with its "specters" - the inhuman, the superhuman, the nonhuman in all their invented, constructed or actual forms.
-It is a strategic move away from many anthropocentric premises, so that the human can no longer be taken for granted, humanity as a universal value is no longer self-legitimating, and humanism as a reflex or self-reflex cannot be trusted.
-To remain "critical", nevertheless, in a humanistic, or "philological" (cf. Said, 2004) sense in these times of plurality and risk, means to re-read, to read carefully but also differently.
-While there is of course no agreement about what exactly needs to be done and what role Shakespeare (and literature) can play, in the face of this uncertainty, we have been promoting the label "critical posthumanism" as a compromise that shows the care, the scepticism and the openness towards Shakespeare after Shakespeare, or Shakespeare after humanism.
-Some of the guiding questions in this context are: is there life beyond Shakespeare?
-What Shakespeare for the age of life sciences?
-What does Shakespeare tell us about our post-anthropocentric or maybe even post-biological times?
+There is no surprise in this, because that is what the prefix 'post-' does.
+This is its rhetorical essence: it ambiguates.
+It plays with supersession, crisis, deconstruction, regression and progression at once.
+Its main virtue, if one choses to take it seriously, is to defamiliarise, detach and surprise.
+Arguing for 'posthumanist Shakespeares' does not mean to exclude the resurfacing of the human and humanism in a more fragile form.
+It means that 'we' still 'care' about the human, humanness, humanity, but that 'we' also embrace the new plurality and the new questions that are put to humanism, antihumanism, posthumanism, even transhumanism alike: questions of human survival in latemodern, global, techno-scientific hypercapitalist societies and their technocultures, facing extinction threats, global migration and climate meltdown.
+Above all, it means confronting humanism with its 'specters' - the inhuman, the superhuman, the nonhuman in all their invented, constructed or actual forms.
+It is a strategic move away from anthropocentric premises: the human can no longer be taken for granted, humanity as a universal value is no longer self-legitimating, humanism as a reflex or self-reflex cannot be trusted.
+To stay 'critical' (in a humanistic, 'philological' sense) in these times of plurality and global risk means to re-read, to read carefully and differently.
+I would like to suggest the label 'critically posthumanist' as a compromise that shows the care, the scepticism and the openness towards Shakespeare 'after' Shakespeare, or Shakespeare after humanism.
+Some of its guiding questions are: is there life beyond Shakespeare?
+What Shakespeare for the age of 'life sciences', biotechnology and biopolitics?
+What does Shakespeare have to tell us about our post-anthropocentric or even post-biological times?
 Can we still make him our contemporary?

-It must be clear, however, that this kind of question cannot be answered without theory.
-But it is theory no longer entrenched in ideological dogmatism but a more relaxed and open-minded theoretical approach that values the lessons learned from the theory wars and subsequent wars, including the so-called science wars.
-Theory that puts its ear to the ground and listens to the new sounds, which, it is true, mostly come from the sciences these days - bio-, info-, cogno-, neuro- etc. sciences to be precise.
-It is no wonder that, in the face of the challenges that these new sciences, the question of the human and the question of the relationship between literature and life come back to haunt the humanities.
-A phrase like "posthumanism and Shakespeare" therefore signals to everyone interested in literature, culture and the sciences that by referring to the current climate as posthumanist, one should not read "dehumanising" but simply that the human and humanity are in transition or transformation.
-Humanism - the discourse explaining and legitimating what it means to be human - is in the process of transformation and hence the object of this discourse - the human (who is also its subject, but maybe no longer exclusively so) - is being rewritten.
-The anxieties and desires that this change and uncertainty cause reopen, for Shakespeare studies, the question of the bard's, or to borrow Linda Charnes's phrase, "CyberBard's" (Charnes, 1996: 142) role within the history of humanism.
+It must be clear, however, that these kind of questions cannot be answered without further but maybe different theorising.
+Critical posthumanism (CPH) is theorising that is no longer entrenched in ideological dogmatism.
+Rather, it is a more 'relaxed' and open-minded theoretical approach that values the lessons learned from the theory and other wars.
+Theory that puts its ear to the ground and listens to the new sounds, which, it is true, mostly come from the 'sciences' these days - bio-, info-, cogno-, neuro- etc. sciences to be precise.
+It is no wonder that, in the face of the challenges that these new sciences, after the so-called 'science wars', the question of the human and the question of the relationship between literature and life come back to haunt the humanities.
+By referring to the current climate as 'posthumanist', I do not mean 'dehumanising' but simply that the human and humanity are in transition or transformation.
+Humanism - the discourse about what it means to be human - is in the process of transformation and hence the object of this discourse - the human (who is also its subject, but maybe no longer exclusively so) - is being rewritten.
+The anxiety and desires that this change and uncertainty cause reopen, for